 Reflective listening may not reflect both feeling and content.
 Here are a few reflective statements that are not empathic responses:

-Note: none of the above three reflects ‘feeling’ which is part of a true empathic response.
-Another response (again, I hate to label it a technique) is called solicitation.
+Note: none of these reflect ‘feeling’ which is part of a true empathic response.
+Another response is called solicitation.
 Solicitation responses are those the therapist makes that invite the client to explore further.
 Examples include:

 - Tell me more about what is making you anxious.